pmckeown/testing-for-supportability-article/README.md

 supporting code that they deploy to production.
 This is even more common when those applications are non-critical to the organisation.

-Applications are often deployed to production without testing for supportability.
-But that support will still need to come from today's dev team or one in the future.
+Applications are often deployed to production without testing that the application can be supported.
+But that support will eventually need to come from today's dev team or one in the future.

 I am going to describe what I think are the key activities for a team to perform to help them prove that their code is **Supportable**.